MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 Power Fx AI integration is a new approach that lets you reference AI models in any Power Apps control using the Power Fx formula language.
 If you've used [canvas apps](/powerapps/maker/canvas-apps/getting-started), you're already familiar with Power Fx.
-This is the same open-source low code formula language, only it's been updated so that you can use expressions to customize your AI Builder models.
+This is the same open-source low code formula language, only it's been updated so that you can use expressions to consume your AI Builder models.
 For example, you can modify the language your text appears in.

 > [!IMPORTANT]
 > - This is a preview feature.